vocdoni/developer-portal/docs/protocol/index.md

 #### Weighted merkle tree census

-The census itself is represented as a binary [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree), where the keys of the tree contain the (hashed) public keys or addresses of all eligible voters and the leafs (values) represent the voting weight.
+The census itself is represented as a binary [Merkle Tree][wiki-merkle-tree], where the keys of the tree contain the (hashed) public keys or addresses of all eligible voters and the leafs (values) represent the voting weight.

 ```mermaid
 graph TD;